Research Context & Problem Framing

 Primary Datasets

-• Additional datasets analyzed for specific questions
+Additional datasets were analyzed for specific sub-questions (methylation, de novo transcriptome, cross-species comparisons).

-• Batch effects: Study-specific effects consistently stronger than trait effects
+• Batch effects: Study-specific effects consistently stronger than trait effects across all integration attempts

-• Sample size limitations: Variable n across studies
+• Sample size limitations: Variable n across studies (typically 5–15 samples per phenotype group)

 Key Constraints & Design Decisions